Skip to content

-- Exclusive Buyers Agent (EBA) – Unlike the Buyer Agents and Buyer Brokers above, an Exclusive Buyers Agent never represent Sellers by listing properties for sale.
-Be aware that some Agents may call themselves an Exclusive Buyers Agent but if they work for a Brokerage that does list properties for sale they are not.
-Importantly, since true EBAs do not take listings, then they cannot help you if your need to sell a property before buying or later when it is time to sell and upgrade. or downsize.
+Exclusive Buyer’s Agent – Unlike the Buyer Agents and Buyer Brokers noted above, an Exclusive Buyers Agent never represents Sellers.
+They never list properties for sale.
+Be aware that some Agents may call themselves an “Exclusive Buyers Agent” but if their Brokerage lists properties for sale – they are not “exclusive”.
+Importantly, since true EBAs do not take listings, then they cannot help you if you need to also sell.

 So, why do you need a Buyers Agent or a Buyer’s Broker or?
 Because a Buyers Broker offers you a much more secure and cost-effective way to buy real estate.
 A Buyer’s Broker can either work as your advocate personally or help you select an Accredited Buyer Representative in their Company that will.
 Either way, the Buyers Broker is responsible to help you save time and money throughout the entire real estate transaction.

 How Much Does a Buyers Broker Cost? – As noted above there is no additional cost.
 The Buyer Agent Fee is typically included in the price you pay for the Real Estate.
 If you are looking for an advocate that can also help you keep more money in you pocket at closing – then ABuyersAgent.com is here to help.